-Our Clinical Advisory Board, which consists of six members, a leading U.S.-based rheumatologist, oncologist, dermatologist, and three hepatologists, who play an active role in consulting with us with respect to clinical drug development.
+Our Clinical Advisory Board, which consists of seven members, a leading U.S.-based rheumatologist, oncologist, dermatologist, and three hepatologists, who play an active role in consulting with us with respect to clinical drug development.
 We call for Clinical Advisory Board meetings on an as-needed basis.
 The following table sets forth certain information with respect to our Clinical Advisory Board members.

-Name Position/Institutional Affiliation Dr. Michael Weinblatt Head, Division of Rheumatology, Immunology and Allergy, Brigham and Women's Hospital Dr. Keith Stuart Chairman, Department of Hematology and Oncology; Professor of Medicine, Tufts University School of Medicine; Lahey Clinic Medical Center Dr. Jonathan Wilkin Former Head, Dermatology Division, FDA Dr. Scott Friedman Dean for Therapeutic Discovery and Chief of the Division of Liver Diseases at the Icahn School of Medicine at Mount Sinai in New York Dr. Arun Sanyal Professor of Medicine, Physiology and Molecular Pathology at Virginia Commonwealth University School of Medicine Dr. Rifaat Safadi Head of the Liver Unit, Gastroenterology and Liver Diseases, Division of Medicine at Hadassah Medical Center and Professor of Internal Medicine, Bowel, Liver Disease, and Metabolic Syndrome at Hadassah University in Israel D 0: 1 H ' Dr. Stepnen Harrison Department of Medicine, University of Oxford.
-Commonwealth University School of Medicine Head of the Liver Unit, Gastroenterology and Liver Diseases, Division of Medicine at Hadassah Medical Center and Professor of Internal Medicine, Bowel, Liver Disease, and Metabolic Syndrome at Hadassah University in Israel Dr. Harrison is currently a Visiting Professor of Hepatology at the Radcliffe
+Name Position/Institutional Affiliation Dr. Michael Weinblatt Head, Division of Rheumatology, Immunology and Allergy, Brigham and Women's Hospital Dr. Keith Stuart Chairman, Department of Hematology and Oncology; Professor of Medicine, Tufts University School of Medicine; Lahey Clinic Medical Center Dr. Jonathan Wilkin Former Head, Dermatology Division, FDA Dr. C44 Friedram Don for Thomas di Diocesso and Chief of the Division of Live Diocesso to the Lock Calculation Dr. Scott Friedman Dean for Therapeutic Discovery and Chief of the Division of Liver Diseases at the Icahn School of Medicine at Mount Sinai in New York Medicine at Mount Smar in New York Dr. Arun Sanyal Professor of Medicine, Physiology and Molecular Pathology at Virginia Commonwealth University Di.
+Muli Sullyul School of Medicine School of Medicine Dr. Rifaat Safadi Head of the Liver Unit, Gastroenterology and Liver Diseases, Division of Medicine at Hadassah Medical Center and Professor of Internal Medicine, Bowel, Liver Disease, and Metabolic Syndrome at Hadassah University in Israel Dr. Stephen Harrison Dr. Harrison is currently a Visiting Professor of Hepatology at the Radcliffe Department of Medicine, University of Oxford.